wp-plugins/powerpress/readme.txt

 * Released on 7/??/2012
 * Fixed bug with IE not displaying embeds correctly (Thanks johnb172 for bringing to our attention)
 * Audio embed width now uses audio player width instead of video width.
+* Added meta robots noindex HTML to play in new window and embed pages.

 = 4.0.2 =